weaccelerateinc/examples/docs/setup/Frontend Customization.md

 ## Customization Options

 ### Font Family
 Set a custom font family by specifying the `fontFamily` property under `customTheme`.
-At the moment, we only support the font family Inter and Lato.
+At the moment, we only support the font families "Inter" and "Lato".
 If you would like to request to use additional font families please contact your account manager.

 ```json
 {